DionysusBenstein/finmon-api/README.md

 ### DESCRIPTION
-Get basic info about client in {bank} (for insanse 'mono').
+Get basic info about client in {bank} (for instanse 'mono').
 Limit on the use of the function no more than once every 60 seconds.

 Response Example (200 OK)
 ``` json